A Systematic Review of Ethical Concerns with Voice Assistants: Methodology

 \subsection{Search Parameters}

-Conducting the search presented a `cold start' problem: reviewing every paper on voice assistants to distil out concerns was infeasible,\footnote{At the time of writing, the ACM Digital Library alone lists over 100,000 research articles published about voice assistants since 2012.} but at the same time there was no existing literature mapping out ethical concerns with VAs from which we could draw keywords to narrow down the search.
-Following common practice in studies of this type (e.g. \cite{10.1145/3469886}) we therefore used adjacent prior work and domain knowledge to build a list of keywords.
-The positioning of VAs as `smart devices' means that study of them often falls under the umbrella of smart home research, so we selected concerns from four papers summarising ethical concerns in smart homes that were applicable to voice assistants~\citep{edwards2001home, wilson2015smart, seymour2020strangers, nilsson2019breaching}.
+Conducting the search presented a `cold start' problem: reviewing every paper on voice assistants to distil out concerns was infeasible, but at the same time there was no existing literature mapping out ethical concerns with VAs from which we could draw keywords to narrow down the search.
+Following common practice in studies of this type (e.g.~\cite{10.1145/3469886}) we used adjacent prior work and domain knowledge to build a list of keywords.
+The positioning of VAs as `smart devices' means that study of them often falls under the umbrella of smart home research, so we selected concerns from four papers summarising ethical concerns in smart homes that were applicable to voice assistants~\cite{edwards2001home, wilson2015smart, seymour2020strangers, nilsson2019breaching}.
 We then drew on domain knowledge to supplement this with ethical challenges specific to VAs using work on individual concerns, highlighting additional issues that arise outside of the main discussion on challenges and barriers to smart home adoption (e.g. around social interaction and the performance of gender).
-The full set of resulting keywords is given in Table~\ref{tab:criteria}.

-We adopted a broad view of ethics and related concerns; following prior work we define ethics as ``what a design object ought to be based on ethical and moral codes'', in contrast with its purpose/function (reason), and visual values/presentation (aesthetics)~\citep{10.1145/3173574.3173578}.
-This brings a wide variety of potential concerns into scope, including privacy, agency, transparency, and social accountability.
-Along with the additional concerns identified, these served as the basis for the search terms in the literature review.
-During the review we adjusted the set of concerns to best describe the literature returned by the survey, modifying definitions and adding new categories as appropriate.
-More information on this is given in Section~\ref{sec:discoveries}.
+During this process we adopted a broad view of ethics and related concerns; following prior work we define ethics as ``what a design object ought to be based on ethical and moral codes'', in contrast with its purpose/function (reason), and visual values/presentation (aesthetics)~\cite{10.1145/3173574.3173578}.
+The final set of resulting keywords is given in Table~\ref{tab:criteria}.
+During the review we adjusted the categorisation of concerns to best describe the literature returned by the survey (more information on this is given in Section~\ref{sec:discoveries}), arriving at the following concerns from papers on smart homes: